lbrodier87/LabAlarmClock/README.md

 ### Alarm ###
 When alarm mode is activated, the orange clock hands indicate when the alarm will sound.
-Move minute hand with mouse wheel, and use Shift + mouse wheel to move hours hand.
+Move minute hand with mouse wheel, and use Shift + mouse wheel to move hour hand.
-The alarm prouce a beeping sound and display a flashing message box.
+The alarm prouces a beeping sound and displays a flashing message box.
 Simply click on the message box to stop the alarm.
 Make sure to have sounds activated on your operating system to hear the alarm.
 * A   → activate/deactivate alarm mode